giuliacappelli/morphemeCatcher/README.md

 Quick-and-dirty script to find the base word for any word with derivational suffixes.
 Extremely noisy, handle with care.

 ## Input files
-The script requires a comma-separated file with the lemmas in your corpus and their absolute frequency, named `input.txt`.
+The script requires three input files.
+First, a space-separated file with the lemmas in your corpus and their absolute frequency, named `input.txt`.
+Unfortunately, the file I used to compute my output is too large to be uploaded here.

-    volta,1260829
-    modo,1209297
-    fine,1190979
-    punto,1160029
-    italia,1150307
-    vita,1139233
-    persona,1139018
-    diritto,1117652
+    volta 1260829
+    modo 1209297
+    fine 1190979
+    punto 1160029
+    italia 1150307
+    vita 1139233
+    persona 1139018
+    diritto 1117652
     ...

-The only other file required is a list of derivational suffixes, one per line, named `morphemes.txt`.
+The second file required is a list of derivational suffixes, one per line, named `morphemes.txt`.

     ata
     one
     uccio

+The last file is a clean list of nouns, named `input_cleaner.txt`, in case your `input.txt` is too noisy.

+    casa
+    italia
+    pizza

 ## The output
 The script does its thing and prints out the results into `output.txt`.
+A filter in the script ensures that only nouns with a corpus frequency >10 are included in the output.

     mario 112255 mare 251022 -io
     collegio 107802 collega 153361 -io